michaelxu28/BSE-MichaelX-Portfolio/index.md

 ﻿# Cat Laser
- A auto cat laser turrent that moves around the room for a cat.
+ A auto cat laser turrent that moves around the room for a cat, which is controlled by a analog joystick.
+This was my first project to introduce myself to electrical engineering, and after these three weeks I learned how to solder and use the arduino.
+This project was enjoyable for me (and my cat) and made me want to further explore engineering.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Michael Xu | Lynbrook HS| Electrical Enginnering| Incoming Junior